CenterOnBudget/getcensus/README.md

 By default, the program searches in the detailed tables.
 If you want to search other tables, make sure to add the `product` option.
 E.g., `getcensus catalog, search(poverty) product(ST)`

+# Bug Reports

+If you've thoroughly read the help file and are still having trouble, you may have found a bug.
+Check the [Issues](https://github.com/CenterOnBudget/getcensus/issues) to see if it's already been reported.
+If not, you can let us know by submiting a new issue (requires a free GitHub account).
+State Priorities Partnership members may contact the CBPP Data Team on the Loop.

 # License